karttur/soil-spectro/_posts/2023/2023-09-10-spectrosupport-OSSL-run.markdown

 #### Plot data

 The project and json command file and folder structure for plotting spectral and laboratory (wet-chemistry) data follow the same principles as for import.
-A project file (default name _plot_spectra.txt_) directly under the folder _arranged-data_ and a subfolder (default name:_json-plots_), also directly under _arranged-data_ that contains the json plot command files.
+A project file (default name <span class='file'>plot_spectra.json</span>) directly under the folder _arranged-data_ and a subfolder (default name: <span class='file'>json-plots</span>), also directly under _arranged-data_ that contains the json plot command files.
 If you used the Sweden example, the required folders and files are there.
 You just have to edit the paths as you did for the importing.
-Then run the module <span class='module'>OSSL_plot</span> pointing towards the json specification file for plotting (default name: _plot_ossl.json_).
+Then run the module <span class='module'>OSSL_plot</span> pointing towards the json specification file for plotting (default name: <span class='file'>plot_ossl.json</span>).
 Again you can either run via the command line or using <span class='app'>Eclipse</span>.

 Details about the options when defining the json command file for plotting is in the post on [Plot OSSL data](../../spectrodata-OSSL4ML03-plot).
-If requested to be saved, the plots are saved as png files in a subfolder called _plot_ (not all plot output files shown in diagram below).
+If requested to be saved, the plots are saved as png files in a subfolder called <span class='plot'>plot</span> (not all plot output files shown in diagram below).

 ```
 |____LUCAS